Jeanne M. Grasso

 Ms. Grasso writes and lectures extensively on criminal enforcement of environmental laws and Coast Guard regulatory matters.
 She also conducts training sessions and assists clients with establishing compliance programs in an effort to avoid enforcement actions.

-Ms. Grasso is highly ranked by Chambers USA for her work in shipping regulatory matters, with a client source stating, "When I think of her, I think of Coast Guard matters, and I think highly of her."
-Chambers has also noted that "she doesn't just provide legal review—rather, she works with [clients] to identify the operational options that either meet or exceed regulatory requirements" and that she is described as a "distinguished practitioner known for her useful government relations expertise."
-Clients have further stated that "she gave us very good advice and helped us pull off some seamless operations."
+Ms. Grasso is highly ranked by Chambers USA for her work in shipping regulatory matters, with a client source stating, “When I think of her, I think of Coast Guard matters, and I think highly of her.”
+Chambers has also noted that “she doesn't just provide legal review—rather, she works with [clients] to identify the operational options that either meet or exceed regulatory requirements” and that she is described as a “distinguished practitioner known for her useful government relations expertise.”
+Clients have further stated that she is “a smart, hard-working person and a good role model” who is “very tapped into the community worldwide.”